eugene-eeo/midas/README.md

 # midas

-Simple utility to recognise touchpad gestures, and log them to stdout.
+Simple utility to recognise touchpad gestures, and logs them to stdout.
+Needs sudo.
+The proper way to run it is probably to add a user to the `input` group so it can read events from `/dev/input`, and then modify the `midas` script accordingly.

 ### Install